ISISComputingGroup/ibex_developers_manual/Eclipse-4-Migration-TODOs.md

 - Status bar is left justified?
 - To change the version for the about menu you must change it in e4.client/pom.xml
 - `BeamStatusView.java`: The PVs haven't been connected to the beam status view because the archiver doesn't connect properly yet
-- `BeamStatusView.java`: Using the `showToolbar(false)` command doesn't actually hide the toolbar in the beam status view.
-I've tried working around this but ran out of time.
-We should sort it out eventually but I've left it for the time being.
-We may want to change that entire part eventually to just be two databrowsers in different tabs rather than embedding the graph in a separate view.
-That relies on a later bit of work though.
+- `BeamStatusView.java`: We may want to change that entire part eventually to just be two databrowsers in different tabs rather than embedding the graph in a separate view.
-- The MCR news and stats panel haven't been added to the Beam Status perspective.
-As per the Experiment Details perspective, these should ideally be in separate parts
 - Right click on block menu is in something I touched but is probably best done as part of the blocks migration
 - Reenable detecor diagnostics on tab changes PV is DAE:DIAG:ENABLE:FOR
 - Log plotter within OPIs do not work.
 They need the changes to CSStudio from this pull request (https://github.com/ISISComputingGroup/CSStudio_3_3/pull/2/files).
 Currently the e4 gui just points at download.csstudio.org so doesn't have this change.